digao-dalpiaz/Dam/README.md

 So, at any unit, you just add a uses to this unit, and call the message you want by message name.
 If the message has parameters, the method will be declared automatically asking for parameters in an array.

-**Yeah, but if I am at the same unit that is the TDam and TDamMsg messages, if I call method by message name, the Delphi think I'm reffering the object of message!**
+**Yeah, but if I am at the same unit that is the TDam and TDamMsg messages, if I call method by message name, the Delphi think I'm referring the object of message!**

 This is true, and because of that, the component has a object hidden function.
 You only need to name the message starting with `_`.
 So the unit builder will remove this character to name the method and the Delphi will not confuse the two things.

-I recomend you to create all messages named starting with the `_` character.
+I recommend you to create all messages named starting with the `_` character.

 If you use the wizard, the name will be automatically start with this character.

 *There is a button on the Dam manager to hide/un-hide all selected messages.*

-> Remember, every time you change the messages, you need to rebuld the unit.
+> Remember, every time you change the messages, you need to rebuild the unit.
 Just click the button Build Unit to update.

 **OK, but I don't want to use this unit!
 Is there another method?**

 Yes, of course.
 You can call the message by using the functions of TDamMsg object.
 Just use the message object `Run` or `RunAsBool` functions.
-In this case I recomend you to not hide the message, so you can call by the object name as is.
+In this case I recommend you to not hide the message, so you can call by the object name as is.

 > But I honestly recommend you to use the unit as it will make much more sense. :wink:

 **Can I use more than one TDam container in my application?**

 Yes, you can.
 The TDam allows you to define some configurations, like the message font and sounds.
 So you may have more than one TDam to have this group of configuration.
 Besides that, you can use various TDam to group messages by category.
-You can put TDam in specific forms, eighter, but remember that the containter needs to exist to fire the messages, of course.
+You can put TDam in specific forms, either, but remember that the container needs to exist to fire the messages, of course.

-If you are using more than one TDam, I recomend you to set the same `DamUnitName` at all TDam components, so when you call **Build Unit** button, it will be generated a single unit with all messages of all TDam containers.
+If you are using more than one TDam, I recommend you to set the same `DamUnitName` at all TDam components, so when you call **Build Unit** button, it will be generated a single unit with all messages of all TDam containers.
 So you can use this single unit at all other units of your project to call any message.

 **Message result codes:**